(Grades 8 & 9)

 - The CIT group may be slightly larger or smaller than the younger camp groups because the nature of the program allows for more flexibility.

 - The program is designed to mix social fun with skill-building and personal growth.

-- CITs have their own counselor and the session is split into two parts:
+- CITs have their own counselor and the session will include:

-- For the first two weeks of the session, CITs spend time together as a group participating in our classic camp activities, but with their counselor breaking down the steps of presentation, leadership, and creativity.
+- Time together as a group participating in our classic camp activities, but with their counselor breaking down the steps of presentation, leadership, and creativity.
 Each activity period will include exercises in decision-making, communication, and problem-solving as CITs learn the basics of leadership.
 CITs learn how to teach and develop an appreciation for the importance of being a role model.

-- For the remainder of the session, CITs spend the first half of each day assisting a younger camp group.
-They rejoin their CIT counselor after lunch, when they discuss the challenges and successes of the day with their peers.
+- For the remainder of the session, CITs will spend time leading their peers, as though they are campers, to gain hands on experience in leadership, under the watchful eye of their counselor.
 They also receive one-on-one coaching each day from their CIT counselor as they learn new skills and set personal goals.